pytorch/tutorials/advanced_source/cpp_cuda_graphs.rst

   user    0m7.048s
   sys    0m0.619s

-As we can see, just applying a CUDA Graph for the training step we were able to gain the performance by more than 6 times.
+As we can see, just by applying a CUDA Graph on the `MNIST example
+<https://github.com/pytorch/examples/tree/main/cpp/mnist>`_ we were able to gain the performance
+by more than 6 times for training.
+This kind of large perf improvement was achievable due to small model size.
+In case of larger models with heavy GPU usage the CPU overhead is less impactful so the improvement will be smaller.
+Nevertheless, it is always advantageous to use CUDA Graphs to gain the performance of GPUs.